MarkusJx/var/README.md

 **NOTE: Objects must be created with explicit ``markusjx::object(1)`` constructor.
 Objects can only accept arguments of types ``markusjx::var`` can accept.**

-Also not that functions cannot be used as keys in objects.
+Also note that functions cannot be used as keys in objects.
 If tried, an
 ```markusjx::argumentMismatchException``` will be thrown.

 Create using ``std::initializer_list``: